W

 What Wrkr does not detect

-• Live runtime network traffic, live endpoint behavior, or post-deploy runtime side effects.
+• Live runtime network traffic, live endpoint behavior, post-deploy runtime side effects, or live endpoint reachability checks.

 • Live runtime execution of agents or tool side effects beyond what is declared in repository and CI artifacts.